grafana/redshift-datasource/docs/sources/troubleshooting.md

 1. If your Redshift cluster is in a private VPC, ensure the Grafana server has network access through VPC peering, a VPN, or AWS PrivateLink.
 1. For Grafana Cloud accessing private resources, configure [Private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/).

+### Private data source connect issues

+**Symptoms:**

+- Connection fails when using PDC with a private Redshift cluster.
+- The **Private data source connect** section doesn't appear in the configuration page.

+**Solutions:**

+1. Verify that PDC is enabled for your Grafana Cloud instance.
+PDC is a Grafana Cloud-only feature.
+1. Ensure the PDC agent is running and connected to the selected network.
+The agent status shows in the **Private data source connect network** drop-down.
+1. Verify that the PDC agent has network access to the Redshift Data API endpoints (`redshift-data.<region>.amazonaws.com` on port 443).
+1. Refer to [Private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/) for setup and troubleshooting instructions.

 ### Custom endpoint issues

 **Symptoms:**